ivpusic/koa-ember-seed/README.md

 koa-express-seed
 ================

-Starter project for new Koa projects with Ember on client
+Starter kit for new Koa projects with Ember on client

 You will get basic project structure and basic grunt config for building/watching/compiling different things on project.